spryker/spryker-docs/_drafts/oryx/oryx-versioning.md

 ## Backward compatibility

-Oryx framework provides maximum compatibility with previous versions.
+The Oryx framework provides maximum compatibility with previous versions.
 If a feature is deprecated, it is removed completely only after a few releases.

 Minor releases are fully backward compatible and do not require any developer assistance.